pkgw/miriad-python/README.md

 Installation Instructions
 =========================

-The basic recipe is the standard Linux one:
+The basic installation recipe is the standard Linux one:

     ./configure --prefix=PREFIX --with-miriad=MIRIAD_LOCATION
     make && make install